 In most instances, extra adhesion is not necessary for a successful print, but we always advise applying a thin layer of glue (included in the accessory box of your Ultimaker) to the glass plate for the best adhesion.

-Note: Do not use the adhesion sheets provided in this kit; for Ultimaker TPU 95A, the adhesion is so strong that the sticker will tear after the removal of the first 3D print.
+Note: Do not use the adhesion sheets for Ultimaker TPU 95A.
+The adhesion is so strong that the sheet will tear after the removal of the first 3D print.

-Health and Safety
+Health and safety

 Ultimaker TPU 95A is safe to print when using the recommended temperature settings listed above.
-To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.
+To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.